Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-02.md

 ## Multiple-Source
-Use this set-up if you have _multiple versions_ of the audio file, like MP3, WAV, OGG, etc.
+Use this set-up if you have _multiple versions_ of the audio file, such as MP3, WAV, OGG, etc.

 <div class="container-row">
   <div class="col-sm-4">